 Does the one year of work experience to qualify under the Canadian Experience Class include non-paid employment?
 Is there a minimum wage requirement for qualifying employment?

 Non-paid employment does not qualify under the Canadian Experience Class.
 You must have been paid a wage (or earned a commission) but there is no minimum wage requirement for your qualifying work experience.

 Full-time work experience means working at least 30 paid hours per week.
-To qualify, you must have skilled work experience, meaning work in occupations listed at NOC Skill Type 0 (managerial), or NOC Skill Level A (professional occupations) or NOC skill Level B (technical and trade occupations).
+To qualify, you must have skilled work experience, meaning work in occupations listed at TEER 0, 1, 2 or 3.

 Note: Completing an Express Entry profile is the first step to immigrate to Canada permanently as a skilled worker.
 Completing an Express Entry profile does not guarantee that you will receive an Invitation to Apply for permanent residence.
 An Invitation to Apply for permanent residence will be based on your score and rank in the Express Entry pool using the Comprehensive Ranking System.